iawia002/lux/README.md

 ## Contributing

-Annie is an open source project that consist of other open source projects.
+Annie is an open source project that is built ontop of other open source projects.
 If you are interested, you are welcome to contribute, let's make Annie better, together 💪

 Check out the [Contributing Guide](./CONTRIBUTING.md) to get started.